 By Ben Humphris | Climbing Wall Instructor, Lancaster University Sport Centre

 Working as a Route Setter and Climbing & Mountaineering Instructor in the UK I need equipment that can meet the demands of the variety of work that comes my way.
-With the premium price tag and a name that sounds more like a postcode I certainly hoped the La Sportiva TX4 GTX would deliver.
+With the premium price tag and a name that sounds more like a postcode I certainly hoped the La Sportiva TX4 would deliver.

 The La Sportiva TX4 is the leather approach shoe part of La Sportiva’s Traverse X approach series; perfectly designed for damp UK approaches thanks to the DWR treated upper (or optional GTX Gore-Tex version).
 These shoes are at home, route setting, scrambling, on easy routes, instructing and even occasional trips to the pub.
 Finished in classic La Sportiva colours, helps them blend into ‘normal’ life situations when you don’t need everyone to know you are a climber.